-Another interesting benefit is that you can be a star in your own show!
+Another interesting benefit is that you can be the star of your own show!
 With the extreme wide-angle of a 360 view, you WILL be in the shot.
 It can be the top of your head if that’s what you want.
 Or you can capture your full range of facial expressions in all their glory!
 The nice thing is that it’s your choice.

 This is the joy of using a 360 for your action camera.
 Whether bike-riding, skiing, climbing, fishing, or tree climbing, you can take some awesome action sequences by showing off and putting yourself in the center of action.

-When there are people or pets involved, yourself included, you are almost certain to get some interesting shots!
+When there are people or pets involved, yourself included, you are almost certain to get some interesting shots and some great footage!